 What is Durham SU doing to support students during this period?

-Durham SU president Megan Croll is in contact with both the Vice-Chancellor and Marek Szablewski, Vice-President of Durham UCU, to ensure students are communicated with regarding the strikes, and that their interests are taken into account.
-A statement from Marek will be read at Assembly on 8 February.
+Durham SU President, Megan Croll, has been in contact with Marek Szablewski (UCU representative from Durham) throughout the strikes, to ensure that students are communicated with regarding the strikes and that their interests are taken into account.

 How will the strike affect students?

 At Durham, 489 out of 853 UCU members took part in the ballot over strike action.
 88.1% of those voted supported strike action.
 Striking members of staff will not work on the striking dates.
 This means some of your lectures, seminars and other academic commitments may be cancelled.

 Advice from the University is that students act on the assumption that classes will be held as scheduled and that assessments can be submitted as usual.
 Some lecturers, however, may choose to inform their students individually that they are striking.